AKuederle/AKuederle.github.io/quicktips/_posts/27-04-2015-Matplotlib-zoom-up.md

 axins.set_ylim(y1, y2) # apply the y-limits
 {% endhighlight %}

-Our subplot now shows the wanted section of the data and be the right size.
+Our subplot now shows the wanted section of the data and should be the right size.
 If not, you have to go back and modify the zoom factor or the limits.

 The next step is fully optional, but often you don't want to have the ticks of the small plot displayed.
 If you need them, just skip the following lines of code.